AndreRog/moneyMind/README.md

   Retrieve all transactions, with optional filters like date range or category.

 - **POST** `/transactions/{id}/categorize`:
-  Categorize a specific transaction by its ID.
+  Categorize a specific transactions by its ID.

 - **GET** `/transactions/summary`:
   Retrieve a summary of total spending for a given time period.